gringridirtbag-beep/Automation/README.md

 # Automation
-this is the DemoQA tests
+these are the DemoQA tests